What is lock?

 3. If the magnetic field starts to drift, the deuterium signal will shift from its expected position.

-4. The lock system detects this shift and automatically makes tiny adjustments to a small electromagnet inside the big magnet to bring the field back to where it should be.
+4. The lock system detects this shift and automatically makes tiny adjustments to a small electromagnet inside the big magnet to bring the magnetic field back to where it should be.